NadiaMoustafa/Bosta-Senior-Data-Scientist-Assessment/README.md

 ```

-### Note :
+## Note:

-* Task 1 will generate :
-3 file (2 csvs and 1 json) &
+* Task 1 will generate: 3 files (2 CSVs + 1 JSON) and 5 images (charts)

-5 images as charts
-> note when appears to you the image you must close it after review it to show another one
+* When an image appears, close it to view the next one

-> and also i put these files into folder call outputs just to review directly.
+* All output files are saved in the outputs/ folder for easy review

 ## TASK1